-This form provides documentation for the tracking of nursing home residents who are evacuated from the facility in response to a disaster.
-This form may be customized during the planning stage to provide greater specificity regarding resident requirements and special considerations of the individual nursing home.
+This form provides documentation for the tracking of facility people supported who are evacuated from the facility in response to a disaster.
+This form may be customized during the planning stage to provide greater specificity regarding resident requirements and special considerations of the individual facility.

-NHICS 256: Procurement Summary Report
+LTCICS 256: Procurement Summary Report

 This form is used by the Finance/Administration Section to track all supplies and equipment procured in the response and recovery phase, providing an ongoing cost assessment tool for current and projected operations.

-NHICS 257: Resource Accounting Record
+LTCICS 257: Resource Accounting Record

 A major component in a successful response that utilizes outside resources is the ability to track and account for supplies and equipment used.
 This form provides a tracking tool for those items, allowing for rapid identification of what is being used in the response and what is still needed.

-NHICS 258: Facility Resource Directory
+LTCICS 258: Facility Resource Directory

 The Facility Resource Directory has been customized in the preparedness stage to identify current resource partners, such as transportation services and supply vendors, as well as those resources that may only be used in an emergency such as emergency management officials, health officials, and repair services.
 It is critical during the response to have accurate contact information, including redundant information.
-This information should be collected well in advance of an event, and may serve to identify those response partners within the jurisdiction of the nursing home that can be engaged in planning.
+This information should be collected well in advance of an event, and may serve to identify those response partners within the jurisdiction of the facility that can be engaged in planning.

-NHICS 259: Master Facility Casualty and Fatality Report
+LTCICS 259: Master Facility Casualty and Fatality Report

 In the event of resident injury or death, this form may be used to report to local health and emergency management officials in accordance with local jurisdictional policies and state and federal laws.
 During the planning phase, the release of information should be carefully discussed, identifying those agencies or individuals to whom potentially confidential information will and will not be released.
 The release of any and all information must be consistent with HIPAA regulations.

-NHICS 260: Individual Resident Evacuation Tracking Form
+LTCICS 260: Individual Resident Evacuation Tracking Form

-This form is used for individual resident evacuation, providing a clear and concise overview of individual needs that will be communicated to the receiving nursing home, hospital, or shelter site.
-NHICS 260 may be produced on NCR (non‐carbon) paper, allowing the sending facility to maintain a copy in addition to the receiving facility receiving a copy without the use of a copy machine.
+This form is used for individual resident evacuation, providing a clear and concise overview of individual needs that will be communicated to the receiving facility, hospital, or shelter site.
+LTCICS 260 may be produced on NCR (non‐carbon) paper, allowing the sending facility to maintain a copy in addition to the receiving facility receiving a copy without the use of a copy machine.
 A simplified version is provided in or Appendix C – Resident Evacuation Tracking Form.

-NHICS 261: Incident Action Safety Analysis
+LTCICS 261: Incident Action Safety Analysis

 All Incident Action Plans contain a safety analysis.
 This form directs the Safety Officer to identify any potential hazards and direct mitigation efforts to lessen the risk of injury or illness.
-For example, in a power failure it may be advised to restrict all residents to their rooms to prevent falls in areas where lighting is limited.
+For example, in a power failure it may be advised to restrict all people supported to their rooms to prevent falls in areas where lighting is limited.
 This is information that would be documented, with the assignment of restriction of resident movement assigned to branches.
-The Safety Officer’s duties extend to staff in addition to residents.
+The Safety Officer’s duties extend to staff in addition to people supported.

-Copies of NHICS forms can be found in Appendix M.
+Copies of LTCICS forms can be found in Appendix M.

 Incident Recognition